 The last few days have been pretty rough for the world of cryptocurrencies.
-A few days ago, Facebook announced a ban on all cryptocurrency related ads on their platform.
-The ban is aimed to stop the promotion of fake ICOs and other misleading or potentially dangerous information.
+A few days ago, Facebook announced a ban on all cryptocurrency related ads on their platform; aimed at preventing promotion of fake ICOs and other misleading information.
 Both good and bad cryptocurrency content has been completely prohibited for the near future.
 In addition to Facebook, India has also joined what I’m calling the cryptocurrency purge.

 What’s India’s Stance?

 Yesterday, India’s Finance Minister Arun Jaitley said that the country wants to eliminate the use of cryptocurrencies in criminal activities.

 He went on to say, “the government does not recognize cryptocurrency as legal tender or coin and will take all measures to eliminate the use of these crypto-assets in financing illegitimate activities or as part of the payment system.”

 This isn’t the first time India’s Finance Ministry has expressed these sentiments either.
 Last year, the Ministry called Bitcoin and other cryptocurrencies a Ponzi scheme.
 In December, Indian Bitcoin exchanges were raided in an attempt to identify cryptocurrency traders.